bblanchon/ArduinoJsonTroubleshooter/src/pages/compiletime.md

     label: request for member `write` in ..., which is of non-class type `char*`
     summary: Error says "request for member `write` in ..., which is of non-class type `char*`"
     next: compiletime/member-write-in-char-ptr

+  - id: staticjsonbuffer
+    label: '`StaticJsonBuffer` is a class from ArduinoJson 5'
+    summary: Error says "`StaticJsonBuffer` is a class from ArduinoJson 5"
+    next: compiletime/class-from-arduinojson5

   - id: range-based-for-requires-begin
     label: this range-based `for` statement requires a suitable "begin" function and none was found